 It’s a vicious cycle: Start a diet.
 Crave all the foods you cannot have.
 Fail.
 Feel guilty.
 Gain more weight.
 Start another diet…

-According to Kristi Veltkamp, outpatient dietitian at Spectrum Health Blodgett Hospital, there’s good reason why diets don’t work.
+According to Kristi Veltkamp, a dietitian at Spectrum Health, there’s good reason why diets don’t work.

 “I cannot tell you how many people have said to me, ‘If I would just have been happy where I was before I started dieting,’” Veltkamp said.
 “Many people gain more weight with diets.
 There’s a constant desire there to lose the weight, but diets keep setting you up for failure.”

 Here are her top 5 tips for how to lose weight … no dieting necessary:

 1. Become more aware of when you are truly hungry and when you are full

 “Most people don’t really listen to their bodies when they’re eating,” Veltkamp said.

 There might be food in front of you, so you eat it all.
 Or you’re stressed or hurting, so you emotionally eat to distract yourself and cover the pain.
 Or you’re at a party where everyone’s eating, so you do, too.

 She urges people to create a scale for their hunger, where 0 is starving and 10 is stuffed.
 You should eat at a 3—not too hungry and not too full.
 Also, remember that hunger is a physical feeling.
 Try to focus on when you are truly hungry and when you want to eat for other reasons.